gazebosim/gz-launch/Migration.md

 notification to users that their code should be upgraded.
 The next major release will remove the deprecated code.

+## Gazebo Launch 6.X to 7.X

+- Removed Ignition
+    - Removed the ignition include directory.
+    - Launch scripts must use the `<gz>` element.

 ## Gazebo Launch 5.X to 6.X

 - The `ignition` namespace is deprecated and will be removed in future versions.